-- A completed application form and covering letter.
-In the absence of a Telecommunications Facility application form, the Proponent may use a copy of the City's Site Plan application form as an alternate, and provide only the relevant information to be considered; - b) A Tower Justification Report from the proponent detailing a thorough investigation relating to the sharing (Co-location) of infrastructure and the use of existing structures in proximity of the proposed Telecommunications Facility.
+- a) A completed application form and covering letter.
+In the absence of a Telecommunications Facility application form, the Proponent may use a copy of the City's Site Plan application form as an alternate, and provide only the relevant information to be considered; - A Tower Justification Report from the Proponent detailing a thorough investigation relating to the sharing (Co-location) of infrastructure and the use of existing structures in proximity of the proposed Telecommunications Facility.
 Should the proposal not be able to Co-locate or utilize existing structures, a detailed reasoning for the location of a new Antenna is required.
 Alternatives shall be explored in the Tower Justification Report as well.
-Justification for the proposed height shall be required, and any lighting requirements should be identified.
-The proposed tower should explore the ability to allow for future Co-location opportunities and be designed to accommodate additional future Carriers, where practical; - c) A detailed site plan prepared by an Ontario Land Surveyor (OLS) or Professional Engineer (P.Eng.) illustrating the proposed installation.
-The site plan shall include: - a key map; - the location of the proposed tower; - property lines; - existing and proposed site grading details; - existing and proposed structures; - landscaping (if required for screening);
+Justification for the proposed height shall be required, and any lighting requirements should be identified (including identification of Transport Canada lighting and marking requirements).
+The proposed tower should explore the ability to allow for future Co-location opportunities and be designed to accommodate additional future Carriers, where practical;

-- entrance details, access, driveways and parking; and - setbacks from all nearby environmental features and property lines, including confirmation of compliance with any setbacks required under Section 2.02 of this Policy; - d) Information on security lighting where proposed; - e) A map of the surrounding area illustrating all setbacks from adjacent property lines, setbacks to the nearest residential, community facility and/or institutional uses, and setbacks to areas with residential, community facility and/or institutional zoning; - f) Stamped engineered drawings of the proposed telecommunications facility; - A cost estimate of the required securities for the proposed works, identifying the value for landscaping; - h) Pictures of the proposed site, including photo renderings showing what the proposed tower will look like taken from various vantage points; and - i) Authorization from the owner of the land.
+- c) A detailed site plan prepared by an Ontario Land Surveyor (OLS) or Professional Engineer (P.Eng.) illustrating the proposed installation.
+The site plan shall include: - o a key map; - the location of the proposed tower; - property lines; - o existing and proposed site grading details; - existing and proposed structures; - landscaping (if required for screening); - o entrance details, access, driveways and parking; and - setbacks from all nearby environmental features and property lines, including confirmation of compliance with any setbacks required under Section 2.02 of this Policy; - d) Information on security lighting where proposed; - e) A map of the surrounding area illustrating all setbacks from adjacent property lines; setbacks to the nearest residential, community facility and/or institutional uses; and setbacks to areas with residential, community facility and/or institutional zoning, if applicable (including rural residential lots); - f) Stamped engineered drawings of the proposed telecommunications facility; - g) A cost estimate of the required landscaping works, identifying the number and value of plantings for landscaping and securities for the landscaping.
+Where an Entrance Permit is not required for access to the site, an additional \$2,500.00 security will be required to cover the cost of clean up of roads during construction and demolition periods.
+These securities are 100% refundable;